Scarg/vue-swipeable/README.md

 ### Example 3:
 A sorta replica of how the mobile notifications work:
- - If you drag to one side by less than 50% of its size you are able to see specific actions undearneath
+ - If you drag to one side by less than 50% of its size you are able to see specific actions underneath
  - If you grad to one side by more than 50% of its size the element goes to the side and disappears

-### Page (Example 4)
+### Example 4 (the whole page):
 You can drag to the bottom to toggle a refresh action (you can try to set an height greater than your viewport on the body in order to test your scrolling behaviour, you will see that the directive won't break the expected behaviour: it will ignore any touch event if you are not at the top of the page).